'What we fund now is the future we're creating.'

 ARRCC as an organisation switched to BankMECU in mid-2012, but the first large religious organization to pass a resolution to Go Fossil Free in Australasia was the NSW/ACT Synod of the Uniting Church in April 2013.
 Similar resolutions have now been passed by Melbourne Unitarian Church, the Canberra Regional Meeting of the Society of Friends, the Anglican General Synod of Aotearoa/New Zealand and Polynesia (May 2014) and the Moetzah - the Council of Progressive Rabbis of Australia, New Zealand and Asia (June 2014).

-Altogether well over one hundred religious organisations have passed resolutions to divest from fossil fuels, mostly in the USA and New Zealand.
-Many have been in the United Church of Christ, Unitarian and Episcopalian trditions, eg, Massachusetts United Church of Christ.
+GreenFaith in the US has documented more than one hundred and fifty faith-based organisations that have passed resolutions to divest from fossil fuels, mostly in the USA and New Zealand.
+Many have been in the United Church of Christ, Unitarian and Episcopalian traditions, eg, Massachusetts United Church of Christ.
 The first Catholic University to decide to begin divesting from fossil fuels is Dayton University in the US, in late June 2014.

 Increasingly, Australian religious institutions are joining the list.
-They include:
+As at December 2016, they include:

 - Uniting Church Synod of Victoria/Tasmania